-Comment Document No. (Commenter Comment Posperce No. (Commenter Comment Despense Kesponse The identification of industry clusters is an important element in successfully recruiting businesses and facilitating development efforts focused on companies that complement existing businesses.
+Comment Document No. Commenter Comment Response Commenter The identification of industry clusters is an important element in successfully recruiting businesses and facilitating development efforts focused on companies that complement existing businesses.
 An Industry Cluster Analysis can also identify gaps in value chains, and it can inform local decision- makers of industries that are either growing or declining so that programs and policies can be developed to address these challenges.
-Bubble Chart Information An Industry Cluster Analysis can be depicted by use of a "Bubble Chart."
+Response Bubble Chart Information An Industry Cluster Analysis can be depicted by use of a "Bubble Chart."
 A Bubble Chart is a method economists use to display three dimensions of data.
 The bubbles displayed on a graph represent the relative size of each industry's employment in the focus area - in this analysis it represents the size of employment in a particular industry in Pike County to other industries in the State of Ohio.
 The horizontal axis measures the percent change in the Location Quotient (LQ) over a designated period of time - in this case from 2001-2015.
 A LQ represents a methodology to quantify the concentration of a local industry to a larger geographic area - in this case TFG compared Pike County industry clusters to the same clusters in Ohio.
-Bubbles positioned to the right side of the vertical axis on the graph are classified as growing.
-The vertical axis measures the concentration of an industry relative to the nation.
-A LQ concentration of an industry relative to the nation.
-An LQ less than 1.0 for an industry suggests that the cluster is more heavily concentrated in Pike County than the state average.
+Bubbles positioned to the right side of the vertical axis measures the concentration of an industry relative to the nation.
+A LQ concentration of 1.0 or higher indicates that the cluster is more heavily concentrated in Pike County than the state average.
 Economists also consider these industry clusters to be net exporter of goods and/or services to areas outside of the region.
 An LQ less than 1.0 for an industry suggests that the area is below the state average in concentration in a given industry.
 Data Sources TFG used data collected and analyzed by the Bureau of Labor Statistics (BLS) location quotient calculator.
-The tool creates on demand tables of private sector employment data, by industry, as measured by the Quarte Response
+The tool creates on demand tables of private sector employment data, by industry, as measured by the Quarterly Census of Employment and Wages (QCEW) program.
+The calculator allows the ready comparison of relative employment levels in the United States, states, counties, and Metropolitan Statistical Areas (MSAs).